mwanji/humpty/README.md

 Optional, processor-specific settings.

-Processors are configured through a `Map<String, Map<String, Object>>` where the key is the processor's fully-qualified class name and the value is a processor-specific Map.
+Processors are configured through a `Map<String, Map<String, Object>>` where the key is the processor's fully-qualified class name and the value is a processor-specific `Map<String, Object>`.
 Add an `options` key to the, JSON object described above.

 Example: